Updated October 11, 2023

-Introduction to Geographic Information Systems
+Introduction to GIS (Geographic Information Systems)

-How does GIS work?
+How Does GIS Work?

-- Data Collection: Site Engineers and Fieldworkers collect the data using various high sensor cameras and measurements.
+- Data Collection: Site Engineers and Fieldworkers collect the data using various high-sensor cameras and measurements.

-- Data Visualizations: GIS Technicians and Analysts with the help of BI consultants work on the byproduct of the visualizations post-processing and analysis of spatial data.
+- Data Visualizations: GIS Technicians and Analysts, with the help of BI consultants, work on the byproduct of the visualizations post-processing and analysis of spatial data.

-A working Geographic Information Systems comprises of 5 crucial components.
-They are as follows:
+A working Geographic Information System comprises 5 crucial components.

 People, Data, Hardware, Software/Applications, and Methods.